DragonSenses/complete-ecommerce-store/journey.md

 })
 ```

-Let's try to define the form schema through zod in our `store-modal.tsx`:
+Let's try to define the form schema through zod in our `StoreModal.tsx`:

 ```tsx
 // Global Imports